 GRID is accepting applications to DAC-SASH through our Energy for All Program.
 The Energy for All Program bundles state funding for solar with other local incentives and private philanthropy to make solar technology available at low to no cost to our clients.

 Goals of the DAC-SASH Program:

-Maximize financial savings for low-income households in environmentally disadvantaged communities.
+Maximize financial savings for low-income households in economically and environmentally disadvantaged communities.